 Since we started selling Withdrawal Ease in 2009, we receive a LOT of repeat orders for Withdrawal-Ease and in the beginning I couldn’t figure out why.
 I didn’t really count on many repeat orders because there are more than enough capsules in one order of Withdrawal Ease to cover a normal 10-15 day opiate withdrawal and detox period.
 And then I figured out what was going on…Suboxone.
 Over a period of a few weeks I discovered that many of my repeat customers were Suboxone patients…or rather, ex-Suboxone patients.
 For many, Suboxone withdrawal symptoms are similar to opiate withdrawals yet less acute than withdrawal from Percocent or Oxycontin.
 Due to its long half-life, Suboxone withdrawal symptoms may last a bit longer.

 I have to be honest, I’ve always been a fan of Suboxone for people who have had long-term (2+ years) and moderate to heavy opiate addiction.
 But I have to say that I’ve seen SO MANY Suboxone patients on the site and also contacting me for help.
 Unfortunately, not all doctors give their patients the full story.
 People need to understand that Suboxone is not a cure for opiate dependency or withdrawal; it is an alternative for full agonist opiates.
 It’s powerful too.
 Even the FDA’s own studies concluded that Suboxone by volume is 20 times more powerful than morphine!
 It’s one of those drugs that’s sort of a a Jekyl and Hyde type of deal.
 It can be great in the short term but for long-time users it can be a nightmare.
-And I’m concerned that people have gone rushing into Suboxone without knowing the full story and appreciating the true potency of Sub.
+And I’m concerned that people have gone rushing into Suboxone without knowing the full story and appreciating the true potency of Suboxone.